ArjavJain-27/ArjavJain-27/README.md

 🌱 Learning in public, contributing consistently, and turning ideas into impactful products.

 ## 💼 Community & Leadership
-- 🎤 Former General Secretary at OASIS Club
-- 🎙️ Host at Build with AI (GDG Cloud Indore)
+- 🎤 Host at Build with AI by GDG Cloud Indore
+- 🚀 Core Lead at Innothon, leading event coordination and execution
-- 🤝 Active contributor in GDG Indore community initiatives
+- 🤝 Active contributor to the GDG Cloud Indore community
+- 🎙️ Former General Secretary at OASIS Club
-- 📸 Experience in event hosting, photography, media management, and team coordination
+- 📸 Experience in event hosting, photography, media management, community building, and team coordination

 ## 🛠️ Tech Stack
 - 🤖 Artificial Intelligence & Machine Learning